deepinsight/insightface/challenges/ifrt/README.md

 We ensure that there's no overlap between the above testsets and public available training datasets, as they are not collected from online celebrities.

-We also evaluate below public available famous benchmarks:
+We also evaluate below public available popular benchmarks:

   * **IJBC under FAR<=e-5 and FAR<=e-4.**
   * **Some 1:1 verification testsets, such as LFW, CFPFP, AgeDB-30.**